acoppock/ri2/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
-ri2 makes conducting randomization inference easy.
-The development of ri2 is supported by a Standards Grant from EGAP. ri2 is the successor package to ri.
+ri2 makes conducting randomization inference easy and (with the blessing of the original authors) is the successor package to [ri](https://cran.r-project.org/web/packages/ri/index.html).

+ri2 has specific support for the following:

+1. All randomization schemes in [randomizr](http://randomizr.declaredesign.org).
+2. Difference-in-means and OLS-adjusted estimates of ATE estimates using R-native formula syntax.
+3. Multi-arm trials.
+4. ANOVA-style hypothesis tests (e.g., testing interaction term under null of constant effects),

+Additionally, ri2 provides:

+1. Accommodation for arbitrary randomization schemes
+2. Accommodation for arbitrary (scalar) test statistics

 If you'd like to install the most current development release, use the following code: